christianheine/jorel/docs/docs/basic-usage/generating-responses.md

 // }
 ```

-It supports all the same configuration options as `ask` , and you can also get metadata from `json` :
+It supports all the same configuration options as `text` , and you can also get metadata from `json` :

 ```typescript
 const {response, meta} = await jorEl.json(